Famed streetcar in Lisbon, Portugal, derails and crashes, killing 15 people

 Authorities called it an accident, the worst in the city’s recent history, and it cast a pall over Lisbon’s charm for the millions of foreign tourists who arrive every year.
 Officials did not immediately provide a cause of the crash.

-The yellow-and-white streetcar, which is known as Elevador da Gloria and goes up and down a steep downtown hill in tandem with one going the opposite way, was lying on its side on the narrow road that it travels along.

-Its sides and top were crumpled, and it appeared to have crashed into a building where the road bends.
-Parts of the vehicle, made mostly of metal, were crushed.
+The yellow-and-white streetcar, which is known as Elevador da Gloria and goes up and down a steep downtown hill, was lying on its side on the narrow road that it travels on, its sides and top crumpled.
+It appeared to have crashed into a building where the road bends, leaving parts of the mostly metal vehicle crushed.

 “It hit the building with brutal force and fell apart like a cardboard box…” Teresa d’Avó told Portuguese TV channel SIC.